coleifer/peewee/docs/peewee/db_tools.rst

    # table = schema_migration

-Then generate the initial migration. ``initial`` reads the models and creates a migration suitable for running on an empty database.
+Then generate the initial migration. ``initial`` reads the models and creates a migration suitable for running on an empty database:

 .. code-block:: console